hadrienj/EEG/readme.md

 # Requirements

-It uses some methods of the great [MNE library]() and heavily depends on pandas and numpy.
+It uses some methods of the [MNE library]() and heavily depends on pandas and numpy.